fancn21th/1_vanilla_js_starter_kit/README.md

-# Vanilla Javascript Starter Kit
+# Vanilla Javascript Isolation-Test Template

-## Why it is created
+## Why created

-- As a starter kit whenever you want to test something in js against browser
-- Css/Js injection out of box
-- Hot reload out of box

-## Why not webpack

-- More friendly when it comes to understanding how this kit works
-- Less overwhelming for newbie
-- Just want to do it in a simple way with gulp
+- KISS principle is our motto to program
+- We should give a feature test a standalone isolation-test environment
+- This is a "simple and stupid" template for vanilla js

+## How to use it

+- install

+  - type `npm i` or `yarn`

+- open command line in mac/linux/windows

+  - type `npm start` or `gulp`

+- convention
+  - put biz logic js in `src/app` folder
+  - put custom css js in `src/assets/css` folder
+  - put vendor js in `src/assets/js/vendor` folder

-## What are included
+## What included

-- Dev Dependencies
-  - gulp 4.0 +
+- gulp 4.0
 - gulp inject
 - browser-sync
 - del

-## How to run

-- open command line in mac/linux/windows
-  - type `npm start` or `gulp`

-## TODOs

-- more details against this kit